atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “It did -

-And I gaz’d upon her with an air, which meant, “It is' you whom I love.” -- -- -- -
+And I gaz’d upon her with an air, which meant, “It is you whom I love.” -

-“I am glad of it.” -- -- --
+“I am glad of it.” -

-r
-t V
->
-This answer she did not pronounce;
-i
-but I read it on her features, Suddenly animated with an unusual joy.
+This answer she did not pronounce; but I read it on her features, suddenly animated with an unusual joy.

-1 lest her chair, ashing to myself, how I came to express what I did not feel.
-Nature explained that question. — “She is handsome, and I am young, her concern talked to my senses; and these betrayed me into a language I did not intend to Speak, ” — I went to the
-G 2 other
-L 124 J
-Other side of the table opposite to Mrs
-\
-Guery. — I was Soon confirmed in th certainty I was not indifferent to her That discovery made me behold he: with a curiosity, which no woman, be the countess, had yet inspired me with My attention enlivened her charms; sh grew lovely in proportion to th( pleasure I showed in Seeing her.
-1 wa;
-". ♦ 1
-amazed at my having been, till thai instant, insensible of her beauty, and bl her affeflion for me. — The return 01 the countess put an end to my wonder — I had then no eyes, no attention bui for her. — Like an agreeable dream, Mrs. Guery vanished from my memory — the countess took possession ol my heart and mind.
+I left her chair, asking to myself, how I came to express what I did not feel.
+Nature explained that question. - “She is handsome, and I am young, her concern talked to my senses; and these betrayed me into a language I did not intend to speak. ” - I went to the other side of the table opposite to Mrs. Guery. - I was soon confirmed in the certainty I was not indifferent to her.
+That discovery made me behold her with a curiosity, which no woman, but the countess, had yet inspired me with my attention enlivened her charms; she grew lovely in proportion to the pleasure I showed in seeing her.
+I was amazed at my having been, till that instant, insensible of her beauty, and of her affection for me.
+The return of the countess put an end to my wonder - I had then no eyes, no attention but for her. - Like an agreeable dream, Mrs. Guery vanished from my memory - the countess took possession ol my heart and mind.

-%
-^ ^ ^ ^ ^
-^ ^ ^ ^ ^
-The
-#
-[ 125 ]
-The countess had hardly graced the circle with her presence, when a gentleman came in, who told the company be had met Mr. benson in the greatest distress two miles from the castle — saint r ing, unable to Speak, Screaming at every jolt of his chaise, through ..the.
-Severity of a whipping he had undergone in Elverton park.
+The countess had hardly graced the circle with her presence, when a gentleman came in, who told the company be had met Mr. Benson in the greatest distress two miles from the castle - fainting, unable to speak, screaming at every jolt of his chaise, through the severity of a whipping he had undergone in Elverton park.

-“A whipping] Are you in earnest,? — was the general exclamation.
+“A whipping!
+Are you in earnest? - was the general exclamation.

-One of his Servants told me his master had been Seized by four ruffians, tied to a tree, and whipped almost to 4 death.
+"One of his servants told me his master had been seized by four ruffians, tied to a tree, and whipped almost to death.
 I asked him if he knew the authors, and the cause of the ’squire’s misadventure.
-They were mashed. — For the cause he knew nothing of it, as
+They were masked. - For the cause he knew nothing of it, as he was kept at too great a distance to hear the scourgers; and his master had not said a word about it.

-[ >^6 ]
-as he was kept at too great a distance to hear the Scourgers; and his master had not Said a word about it. — -- -- In the park! cried the countess; mimicking a natural surprise. — What audacity! -- -- Mr. Rambler, order my people to mount their horses, and go in Search of those russians.
+"In the park! cried the countess, mimicking a natural surprise. - What audacity! - Mr. Rambler, order my people to mount their horses, and go in search of those ruffians.

 “Spare them that trouble.
 Said Mrs. Guery; I dare Say that Mr, benson has deserved his punishment, and that those, who inssided it, are Safe.
 A husband or a lover, has revenged his wrongs upon the ’squire’s back. -- -- May every calumniator of female virtue Suffer the Same chastisement!
 I could kiss the man who has had the humanity to be the avenger of my Sex.” — "